AFR1D1/696H/README.md

-# Self-Taught Reasoning Meets Structured Markup
+# Self-Taught Reasoning Gets Structured Rationales
 *A Hybrid Approach for Movie Review Sentiment Analysis*

 This project explores interpretable sentiment classification using open-source language models.
 We combine the STaR (Self-Taught Reasoning) framework with structured rationale generation to improve classification and transparency on long movie reviews.